MohammadYAmmar/Entry-to-NS3-simulation/README.md

 ---

-If you have seen the description and codes with design, can you recommend my Verilog or Quartus programming skills on LinkedIn? :)
+If you have seen the description and codes with design, can you recommend our skills on LinkedIn? :)

 Do not forget to give the project a star ⭐🌟 to encourage us to continue if you liked it.